 Extended Conversations is a programme for emerging art writers based in Aotearoa, co-convened by Enjoy Public Art Gallery and Blue Oyster Art Project Space.
 Part online publishing platform and part mentoring programme, this initiative will build, sustain and share dialogue between emerging participants and established writers from March to November 2018.

-Jess Aitken works as a Collection Technician at the Southland Museum and Art Gallery Niho o te Taniwha and has an interest in museum and art collections.
-Jess has written about her experiences as a student and emerging museum professional in the sector, and contributed to short-form articles and social media series on objects and art.
-Jess completed her Masters of Museum and Heritage Studies in 2017 and holds degrees in architecture and art history from Victoria University of Wellington.
+Jessica Aitken works as a Collection Technician at the Southland Museum and Art Gallery Niho o te Taniwha and has an interest in museum and art collections.
+Jessica has written about her experiences as a student and emerging museum professional in the sector, and contributed to short-form articles and social media series on objects and art.
+Jessica completed her Masters of Museum and Heritage Studies in 2017 and holds degrees in architecture and art history from Victoria University of Wellington.

 Simon Gennard is a writer and curator based in Te Whanganui-a-tara.
 His work has appeared in Overland, The Pantograph Punch and Turbine.
 Simon was the 2017-2018 Blumhardt Foundation/Creative New Zealand Curatorial Intern at The Dowse Art Museum, previously worked as Curatorial Assistant at the Adam Art Gallery Te Pātaka Toi, and is currently a facilitator of artist-run initiative MEANWHILE.

 Simon is being mentored by Robyn Maree Pickens.